Do I need financial advice to transfer my pension?

 Before recommending a transfer, a financial adviser will do a thorough review of your finances, taking the time to understand your income, savings, and retirement timeline, as well as your personal aspirations for later life and goals for your loved ones.

 An adviser will step back to view the full picture and align it to your vision for the future.
-Your health and life expectancy may also come into play, for example, if you have a shortened life expectancy, giving up a secure guaranteed income for a more flexible DC pot may be more suitable.
+Your health and life expectancy may also come into play.
+For example, if you have a shortened life expectancy, giving up a secure guaranteed income for a more flexible DC pot may be more suitable.

 Whether you want to retire early, combine multiple pensions, take flexible withdrawals, or review the suitability of your investments, an adviser will build a tailored plan aligned to your risk tolerance and life goals.